All Episodes

 It's like where Al Goldstein worked.

-It's where Robin What's her name, Byrd, the nudist in New York, it's where she had her channel, public access.
+It's where Robin, what's her name, Bird, the nudist in New York, is where she had her channel, public access.

 Remember Robin Bird?

-And she said to Ralph Nader, the meteorologist are talking extreme weather.
+And she said to Ralph Nader, the meteorologists are talking extreme weather.

 Those two words, but not global warming.

-It's amazing how some people who doubt global warming, I guess like Rush Limbo want to wait until the oceans overcome uh our literal landscapes, and uh I don't know what more uh evidence there they're gonna require.
+It's amazing how some people who doubt global warming, I guess like Rush Limbo, want to wait until the oceans overcome our literal landscapes.

 Think back to what you heard George Carlin say.